darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **MLE for normal mean** is always the **sample mean**, regardless of the variance σ².

-**12. True/False: We can make the irreducible error smaller by using a larger number of training samples.**
+**Problem 12.
+True/False: We can make the irreducible error smaller by using a larger number of training samples.**
 *   (a) True
 *   (b) False